tinloaf/ygg/README.md

 implementation of several intrusive data structures:

 * a Red-Black Tree
+* a Zip Tree
 * an Interval Tree
 * an Interval Map
 * a Doubly-Linked List
 * a Dynamic Segment Tree (which is something between a segment tree and an interval map)

-If you need a Red-Black-Tree, an Interval Tree or an Interval Map in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
+If you need a Red-Black-Tree, a Zip Tree, an Interval Tree or an Interval Map in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
 Also, I do not know of any other implementation of what I call the "Dynamic Segment Tree" (if you know something similar, please let me know!)